SchwarzIT/onyx/.changeset/seven-crabs-grow.md

 ---
-"@sit-onyx/figma-plugin-sync-icons": patch
+"@sit-onyx/figma-plugin-sync-icons": minor
 ---

-fix: show new icons when publishing and support renaming Figma pages
+- fix: include added icons when publishing.
+Previously they were shown under "Hidden"
+- fix: support users in DEV mode to use the plugin
+- fix: use Figma node IDs instead of page names so pages can be renamed without breaking the logic
+- feat: use the onyx design system to build the plugin UI